Unlucky break: Will travel insurance protect you when you need it?

 Travel insurance in a nutshell

-Travel insurance is a relatively new concept.
-The first documented instance of travel insurance dates back to 1864 when James Batterson opened the world’s very first insurance agency for travel called The Traveler’s Insurance Company.
-The insurance was designed to cover travel-related thefts and accidents.
+The first documented travel insurance policy dates back to 1864, when James Batterson opened the world’s first travel insurance agency, The Travelers Insurance Company, in the United States to cover travel-related thefts and accidents.

-Today, travel insurance is generally used to protect against unexpected expenses, such as medical bills or lost luggage, as well as cover for trip cancellations and delays.
-While travel insurance is not required by law, many airlines and tour operators recommend that travellers buy a policy before embarking on their journey.
+Today, travel insurance is generally used to protect travellers from unexpected expenses such as medical bills or lost luggage, as well as trip cancellations and delays.
+While it isn’t required by law, many airlines and tour operators recommend travellers buy insurance before they leave home.
+Some countries also insist you have travel insurance before you can get a visa.

-There are different types of travel insurance and what it covers depends on the type you get.
+There are several types of travel insurance, and what’s covered depends on which one you choose.

 Basic travel insurance